disco-lang/disco/docs/reference/collections.rst

 Collections
 ===========

-Disco has several built-in collection types (such as :doc:`lists
-<list>`, :doc:`bags <bag>`, and :doc:`sets <set>`) which represent
-collections of values.
+Disco has several built-in :doc:`collection types <collection-types>` (such as :doc:`lists <list>`, :doc:`bags <bag>`, and :doc:`sets <set>`) which represent collections of values.
 The pages linked below explain the different ways to create and use collections, and the operations which can be used on them.

 .. toctree::

-   list
-   string
-   set
-   bag
    size
    cp
    ellipsis
-   collection-ops
+   set-ops
    power
-   each
-   filter
    comprehension
    boom
    map